FISCHELL DEPARTMENT OF BIOENGINEERING (BIOE)A. James Clark School of Engineering

 Chair: W. Bentley (Prof, Chair)

-Director: J. Fisher (Assoc Prof, Assoc Chair, Undergraduate Program Director), P. Kofinas (Prof, Assoc Chair, Graduate Program Director)
+Director: J. Fisher (Prof, Assoc Chair, Graduate Program Director), A. Hsieh (Assoc Prof, Assoc Chair, Undergraduate Program Director

-Associate Professors: J. Aranda-Espinoza, E. Eisenstein, K. Herold, A. Hsieh, H. Montas, S. Muro, B. Shapiro
+Associate Professors: J. Aranda-Espinoza, E. Eisenstein, K. Herold, H. Montas, S. Muro

-Assistant Professors: Y. Chen, S. Matysiak, I. White
+Assistant Professors: Y. Chen, C. Jewell, S. Matysiak, I. White

 Lecturers: I. Villanueva